 Next comes your soil mixture.
 The best combination is two parts soil to one part compost.
 For small beds, you can purchase bags of premium organic soil and compost like Bumper Crop.
 Bumper Crop combines up to ten all-natural ingredients.
 For more extensive gardens, buy a soil/compost mix by the yard, such as Gasper’s Organic Soil Blend (with Soil King).
 Gasper delivers bulk material to your home for a small fee.

 When working in your garden, use a board laid across the bed, avoiding stepping on your soil and compacting it.
 You will want to build or use trellises or cages for cucumbers, tomatoes, or vine crops to save space.

 For rows between your plants, use a strip of landscape fabric with natural mulch on top to keep weeds down.
 Also, Preen makes an organic weed preventer made from corn gluten.
-It is important to use organic weed preventers and spray, or food-safe chemicals, on food that you and your family are going to consume.
+It is essential to use organic weed preventers and spray, or food-safe chemicals, on food that you and your family are going to consume.
 Read all labels before applying.
-With a good garden plan and some timely planting, your raised planter can provide you with fresh produce from March to December
+With a good garden plan and some timely planting, your raised planter can provide you with fresh produce from March to December.

 I have raised beds, perennial beds, cut flower beds.
 I have an island on a pond that’s just covered in peonies.
 I have an herb garden, tons of vegetables, raspberries.
 I have everything.
 I’m a green guy.